Vayechi: Death and Inheritance

 Rebecca is at least fourteen years old,8 so she is a legal adult, qualified to make vows—and ethically qualified to make her own decisions.
 Rebecca’s brother Lavan is not morally upright in his dealings with Jacob later in the book of Genesis, but here he and his mother do the right thing by asking for the bride’s consent.
 She willingly commits herself to a man she has never met and a land she has never seen.

-Consenting Groom
+Consenting groom

 And Rebecca raised her eyes, and she saw Isaac and she fell down from on top of the camel.
 And she said to the servant: “Who is that man, the one walking through the field to meet us?”
 And the servant said: “He is my master.”
 Then she took the tza-if and she covered herself.
 (Genesis 24:64-65)